ntk148v/lets-go/README.md

     }
     ```

     * A slice is a descriptor of an array segment.
-It consists of a pointer to the array, the length of the segment and its capacity (the maximum length of the segment).
+It consists of a pointer to the array, the length of the segment & its capacity (the maximum length of the segment).

     ![slice-1](https://blog.golang.org/go-slices-usage-and-internals_slice-struct.png)